Simple mechanism that breaks the Hall effect linearity at low temperatures

 Note here, that Eq. (\ref{HLN}) describes magnetic-field induced dephasing in the diffusive limit of long interference loops.
-This formula is valid only in the low magnetic field limit $B\ll \hbar/(el^2)\ll 1/\mu$.
-In higher magnetic fields, $B\sim \hbar/(el^2)$, the logarithmic asymptotics of Eq. (\ref{HLN}) should be replaced by $\propto 1/\sqrt{B}$~\cite{Kawabata1984, Dmitriev1997}.
+This formula is valid only in the low magnetic field limit $B\ll \hbar/(el^2) < 1/\mu$.
+In higher magnetic fields, $B\sim \hbar/(el^2)$, the logarithmic asymptotic of Eq. (\ref{HLN}) should be replaced by $\propto 1/\sqrt{B}$~\cite{Kawabata1984, Dmitriev1997}.
 In this regime, called ballistic, there is no a simple analytical expression for the magnetoconductivity.
-Below, we use Eqs.~(\ref{HLN}) and Eq.~(\ref{mutilde}) for the qualitative analysis of the non-linear Hall effect.
+Below, we use Eqs.~(\ref{HLN}) and (\ref{mutilde}) for the qualitative analysis of the non-linear Hall effect.

-The magnetic field dependence of the mobility and the Hall coefficient for the outlined above three inhomogeneous systems (parallel layers, ordered and disordered circular inclusions) are illustrated in Fig.~\ref{fig:models}.
-We assume that at zero magnetic field the mobilities in both fractions are equal, $\mu_1=\mu_2$, while the carrier density are different and $n_1=n_2/5$.
-This difference in the charge carrier densities gives rise to difference in the phase breaking length $l_\varphi$ by a factor $\sqrt{5}$~\cite{Narozny2000}.
+The magnetic field dependence of the mobility and the Hall coefficient for the outlined above three inhomogeneous systems (parallel {strips}, ordered and disordered circular inclusions) are illustrated in Fig.~\ref{fig:models}.
+We assume that at zero magnetic field the mobilities in both fractions are equal ($\mu_1=\mu_2$), while the carrier density are different ($n_1=n_2/5$).
+This difference in the charge carrier densities gives rise to difference in the phase breaking length $l_\varphi$ {approximately} by a factor of~$5$~\cite{Narozhny2002}.
 We also put $p=0.3$ for all calculated curves in Fig.~\ref{fig:models}b.

-The effect of the weak localization on the charge mobility in two different fractions of the considered systems is illustrated in Fig.~\ref{fig:models}a.
-The values $\tilde{\mu}_1$ and $\tilde{\mu}_2$ are calculated using Eqs.~\eqref{HLN} and \eqref{mutilde}.
-The variation of the mobility with the magnetic field in the low-$n$ phase is appreciably stronger than in the high-$n$ one.
-Correspondingly, the current density increases in the low-$n$ phase with an increase of $B$.
-The current flow pattern varies giving rise to the dependence of the Hall coefficient on the magnetic field, as illustrated in Fig.~\ref{fig:models}b.
+The effect of the {WL} on the charge mobility in two different fractions of the considered systems is illustrated in Fig.~\ref{fig:models}a.
+The {whole} variation of the mobility with the magnetic field {is equal to $e^2/2\pi\hbar\sigma$, i.e., higher for }the low-$n$ phase. {At the same time, low field asymptotic for Eq.~\eqref{HLN} is $\Delta\sigma(B)\approx(\alpha/24\pi) G_0 B^2/(\hbar/4el_\varphi^2)^2 \propto B^2(n\mu)^4$.
+It means that the low-field drop is sharper for high-$n$ phase.
+These two features result in the intersection of normalized $\tilde{\mu}(B)$ (Fig.~\ref{fig:models}a) leading to nonmonotonic $R_H(B)$ behavior}, as illustrated in Fig.~\ref{fig:models}b.